January 26, 2022

 Great communication takes hard work up front, and it requires follow through.

-Which strategy above would have the most positive impact on how you lead and communicate?
+Which component above – if you focused on it – would have the most positive impact on how you lead and communicate?